microsoft/confidential-container-demos/kafka/README.md

 Apache Kafka is a powerful distributed data store designed for efficiently ingesting and processing streaming data in real-time.
 It offers numerous advantages such as scalability, data durability, and low latency.
 However, it's essential to note that an out-of-the-box Apache Kafka installation does not provide data encryption at rest.
 By default, all data traffic is transmitted in plain text, potentially allowing unauthorized access to sensitive information.
 While Apache Kafka does support data encryption in transit using SSL or SASL_SSL, as of today, data at rest encryption is currently not natively supported.
 To ensure end-to-end data security, including data in transit, at rest, heap dumps, and log files, users need to implement end-to-end encryption.

-In this example, we demonstrate the implementation of end-to-end encryption for Kafka messages using encryption keys managed by Azure Managed Hardware Security Modules (mHSM).
+In this example, we demonstrate the implementation of end-to-end encryption for Kafka messages using encryption keys managed by AKV/mHSM.
 The key is only released when the Kafka consumer runs within a confidential container environment with Azure Attestation Secret Provisioning container injected into the pod.

 This example comprises three components: